phpcr/phpcr-shell/README.md

 ## Changing the CWD

-The PHPCR shell (will) allows you to navigate the PHPCR document hierarchy like a file system
+The PHPCR shell allows you to navigate the PHPCR document hierarchy like a file system

 ````bash
 PHPCR > ls